First of all — why does sustainable branding matter? Well, according to a recent Bazaarvoice survey of nearly 25,000 global consumers:

 - 50% Gen Z and Gen Y respondents are ready to pay more for sustainable clothing

-- 35% have intentionally purchased sustainable clothing made from sustainably-grown material or reused/recycled fabric
+- 35% of respondents have intentionally purchased sustainable clothing made from sustainably-grown material or reused/recycled fabric

-And that’s only the beginning.
-Using our own global research, and insights from other industry leaders, we’re going to show you why (and how) you need a sustainable branding strategy.
+And that’s only scratching the sustainability surface.
+Using our own global research, and insights from industry leaders, we’re going to show you why you need a sustainable branding strategy, and how to implement one.

 - What is sustainable branding and why is it important?